Top 9 Places To Visit In Karkala For A Spiritual Endeavour

 A Dravidian-style temple dedicated to Lord Vishnu, known for its intricate sculptures and ancient history.
 This temple dates back to the Vijayanagara period and features beautiful stone carvings depicting mythological scenes from Hindu epic mythologies.
 To further add to the temple’s distinctiveness, Lord Vishnu, the principal deity, is shown in a reclining position.
 The temple is relatively less crowded, making it a peaceful retreat for those looking to connect with the divine.
 Its architecture is a fine example of the artistry prevalent during that era; ranking it high on the Karkala tourist places list.

-Major Attractions: Exquisite temple carvings, historic significance
+Major Attractions: Exquisite temple carvings and historic significance

 5. Ramasamudra Lake